DataTalksClub/machine-learning-zoomcamp/README.md

 </p>

 All the activity at DataTalks.Club mainly happens on [Slack](https://datatalks.club/slack.html).
 We post updates there and discuss different aspects of data, career questions, and more.

-At DataTalksClub, we organize online events, community activities, and free courses.
-You can learn more about what we do at [DataTalksClub Community Navigation](https://www.notion.so/DataTalksClub-Community-Navigation-bf070ad27ba44bf6bbc9222082f0e5a8?pvs=21).